gogins/cloud-5/README.md

 all resources statically available; and run a local Web site, which is source level debuggable, in that directory.
 Examine `package.json` for details.

-This may fail due to failure to build `canvas.node`.
-If that happens, cd to `cloud-music/strudel/packages/canvas` and execute `node-gyp rebuild`, and try again from `pnpm run build`.
+This may fail due to failure to build `canvas.node` (not actually used here).
+If that happens, execute `ccd loud-music/strudel/packages/canvas` and `node-gyp rebuild`, and try again from `pnpm run build`.

 Before updating strudel from GitHub, make a branch to contain the updates if they break cloud-music.